 Welcome back to our Data Breach of the Month series, where we look at a notable cyber incident or data breach from the past month.
-Sometimes we’ll offer deeper analysis of the latest big breach, and other times we’ll focus on a lesser known incident that has outsized implications for the security industry.
+Sometimes we’ll offer deeper analysis of the latest big security breach, and other times we’ll focus on a lesser known incident that has outsized implications for the security industry.

 In each case, you’ll learn the type of data breached, the vulnerabilities or gaps that were exploited, and what organizations can do to remediate effectively and address potential root causes.